Seizure of Cryptocurrency for Forfeiture

 What happens when a federal agency obtains a warrant to seize cryptocurrency for forfeiture?

-If your account was frozen because of an investigation by law enforcement or if your cryptocurrency was seized, then seek out the services of an experienced attorney focused on civil asset forfeiture.
+If your account was frozen because of an investigation by law enforcement or your cryptocurrency was seized, seek out the services of an experienced attorney focused on civil asset forfeiture.

 Most digital currency exchangers, including Binance, are located outside the boundaries of the United States to avoid regulation and legal requirements.
 Some exchangers operated inside the jurisdiction of the United States, including Coinbase and Huobi Global.